GsSqueak/GsSqueak/README.md

 ## Installation ([Video Guide](https://youtu.be/TLOmrb4Ty14))

+1. Install SDL2 using `sudo apt-get install libsdl2-dev`

-1. Execute and follow `install.sh`.
+2. Execute and follow `install.sh`.
 This will also make changes to the rights management of the stone.
 DataCurator will be able to write System user classes, compile primitives and subclass from Behavior.

-2. Install libgraFFIcs.so located in `/graffics`

 3. Download [Squeak 6.0alpha17822](http://files.squeak.org/6.0alpha/Squeak6.0alpha-17822-64bit/)